-1.4.8 Other associated works are required to facilitate construction, or because of construction and operation.
-These works are listed below but do not form part of the description of the Proposed Development and are not subject to the planning application.
+- 1.4.4 Other associated development is required to facilitate construction, or as a consequence of construction and operation.
+These works are listed below but do not form part of the description of the Proposed Development and are not subject to the planning application. - > Temporary and permanent diversion of a section of the Beauly-Denny OHL which will also tie into the Proposed Development (separate section 37 application).